petervaro/python/README.md

 To use *Cython* definition go to/create `Packages/Cython` folder and place `Cython.tmLanguage` inside it.

-And last but not least navigate to `Packages/User` folder and copy `Gloom.tmTheme` into it.
+*If you want to use my Work-In-Progress theme file: navigate to `Packages/User` folder and copy `Gloom.tmTheme` into it.
 Then go to user-settings, and change your old color theme to the new one.

 ### Contribute

-Every help is appreciated and more than welcome -- my goal is to make the *'de facto'* language bundle for python 3.
+Any help is appreciated and more than welcome -- my goal is to make the *'de facto'* language bundle for Python 3.
 If you want to submit a change, please use the following conventions when editing the original python files:

 - variables uses `underscore_separated_names`,